The leader in industrial automation and control solutions

 Is the cMT-iM21 an HMI?

 The cMT-iM21 was a 21″ HDMI® compatible display specifically designed for use with the cMT-FHDX.
-Its now discontinued and replaced by our 21″ MON series Monitors.
+Its now discontinued and replaced by our 21″ MON Series Monitors.
 Contact our sales department for more information on our CMT-FHDX or our Industrial Monitors.

 Is the cMT-iV6 an HMI?